etrenholm/novel-hunt/README.md

 * Create Query and Mutation files
 * Create an Apollo Provider
 * Update Components and Pages
+* Update query to get user data
+* Update functions in to save a book and delete a book

 ### STEP 4. - FINALIZE AND DEPLOY
 * Work through various bugs